Kung pao sauce, just like Panda Express!

 - 2 teaspoons of sugar

-- 5 to 6 tablespoons of water
+- 6 tablespoons of water

 Instructions

-- Heat up a tablespoon of oil in your wok and add the chicken.
+- Remove the chicken from the marinade and drain.
+Heat a tablespoon of oil in a wok and add the chicken.
 Stir fry until the chicken is almost cooked.
 Remove and set aside.

-- Wipe the wok with kitchen paper and then add the other tablespoon of cooking oil and heat, put in the onion and peppers.
+- Wipe the wok with kitchen paper and add another splash of oil and heat.
+Once hot, add the onion and peppers.
+Stir for a couple of minutes.

 - Now add the ginger and garlic, stir for a minute more and then add the dried red chillies.
+Stir fry the chillies until aromatic and they smell spicy.

 - Throw in the spring onions and peanuts and give it all another stir.

-- Serve immediately with egg fried rice.
+- Serve immediately with egg-fried rice.

 No comments